lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     to beta-cell function in repeated cross-sectional analyses and NEFA related differences in beta-cell function remain constant over time."*

-        The reviewer makes an excellent point regarding the interaction check in model building.
-We have incorporated this change in the analysis and report on the results in the paper.
+        The reviewer makes an excellent point regarding the importance of conducting an interaction check in the early stages of model building.
+We have incorporated this new approach in the analysis and report on the results in the paper.
 In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis